The two things on my mind this morning are healing and rest.

 More than ever, I believe that there is a lot of healing that needs to happen.
 When I look around I see a lot of hurt and hurting people who need a place to rest, so they can tell the truth and heal.

 A few months back, I watched a movie called “The Sisters Brothers.”
 (Spoiler Alert) It’s a strange movie but it’s a movie that sweeps you up in the story of two brothers who are always on the run and who are making one wrong move after another.
 After a series of tragic losses, the brothers end up resigned to the fact that they will always be on the run and they will always be hunted.
-Strangely enough it is at this point of resignation, the brothers decide that they must kill the one man who is sending person after person to kill them.
-As they ride into town ready to kill or be killed, they discover the old man has died and with his death, they are finally off the hook and free.
+Strangely enough, it is at this point of resignation when the brothers decide that they must kill the one man who is sending person after person to kill them.
+As they ride into town ready to kill or be killed, they discover the old man has died and with his death, they are finally off the hook and are completely free.

 With the good news, the brothers ride to their mothers and after a somewhat of strange but healing encounter, they go into the house.
-The final scene is one of the brothers laying down to sleep, as the sun shines through the window and a gentle breeze moves the curtain.
+The final scene is one of the brothers laying down to sleep as the sun shines through the window and a gentle breeze moves the curtain.

 For me, this final scene made me want to weep for days because it embodied what rest feels like.
 Just that point of finally being able to breathe and trust that you can lay down and be vulnerable in the middle of the day because all that has weighed you down, hunted and crushed you has been exchanged for a lighter load.